AzuraCast/azuracast-docs/administration/docker.md

 Once you have a domain name pointed to your AzuraCast installation, you can run the command above, specify your domain name, and AzuraCast will automatically verify your domain name and update the server with the SSL certificate.

-> Your LetsEncrypt certificate is valid for 3 months.
+Your LetsEncrypt certificate is valid for 3 months.
 The web service will automatically attempt to renew certificates every night.
-{.is-info}

 # Customizing Docker Installations